| Note that this tool works best for common

 main Google search

 page, the personalization option is not available.
+Google ShortcutsAs with other search engines, Google has

 some built-in "answer" features that can sometimes come in handy.